ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 There are three ways in which the process may fail.
 First, the Verifier may refuse to issue the Attestation Result due to some error in processing, or some missing input to the Verifier.
-The second way in which the process may fail is when the resulting Attestation Result is examined by the Relying Party, and based upon the Appraisal Policy, the result does not pass the policy.
+The second way in which the process may fail is when the Result is examined by the Relying Party, and based upon the Appraisal Policy, the result does not pass the policy.
 The third way is when the Verifier is unreachable.

 Since the resource access protocol between the Attester and Relying Party